ca-gip/kubi/Readme.md

 # Roadmap

-We following features will be available soon.
+The following features should be available soon.

 - Create role binding dynamically
 - Add regexp to customize LDAP group pattern